RafeAthar/MBTI-Personality-Prediction/README.md

 Prospecting (P) - Judging (J)

-Some of the cominations are: INFJ, ESTP, ENTP etc.
+Some of the combinations are: INFJ, ESTP, ENTP etc.